FilipM13/motorcycle_webscrape_v2/README.txt

 Main technology is Python with MySQL database (requires MySQL installed on machine).

 Features:
-main_automatic (.exe and .py)- script that can be run with task manager with default search entries. main_manual_cmd (.exe and .py)- script that run in cmd that enables user to input search entries manually. tools.py - small package of tools programmed by me to complete this project. test.py - manual tests for tools.py functions.
+main_automatic (.exe and .py)- script that can be run with task scheduler with default search entries. main_manual_cmd (.exe and .py)- script that run in cmd that enables user to input search entries manually. tools.py - small package of tools programmed by me to complete this project. test.py - manual tests for tools.py functions.